eliotik/eliotik.github.io/src/content/blog/what-the-hack-is-eos.md

 This raises a crucial question: does EOS truly create inclusivity, or does it risk reinforcing existing silos?

+## How Bad Were Our Leadership Meetings?

+Our leadership meetings were falling short—by a wide margin.

+As our CEO observed after sitting in on a recent session, they lacked structure, outcomes, and the impact a critical meeting like this should deliver.

+These meetings felt more like going through the motions than tackling the real problems and opportunities facing the company.

+On positive side of things, we have the talent and the drive to do much better.

+At Stay22, COO implemented EOS through a Trello board, leading to measurable improvements in the leadership meeting format.

+However, these gains didn't come without challenges.

+Meetings still lacked decisions, accountability, and transparency.
+But I see small incremental improvements, and we can call it a win.

 ## Thoughts About the Book

 Let's be brutally honest: `What the Heck is EOS?` doesn't reinvent the wheel.